 When you explore the furnace offerings of each of these manufacturers, you’ll find there is a pattern–they all offer two groups of furnaces, 80% efficiency and high efficiency (95%+).
 Within each group, there are typically three models to choose from, a single stage furnace, a two stage, and a variable speed.
 To explain what each of these are:

 A single stage furnace is a furnace with one output.
 If you think about what a furnace does, they basically do two things; they produce heat and they move air.
-Any time a single stage furnace operates, it always produces heat and moves air at one output–it only runs on high output.
+Any time a single stage furnace operates, it always produces heat and moves air at one output–it only runs on full output.

 A two stage furnace is a furnace with two outputs, a low and high.
 This low/high function applies to both the heat production and fan speed; when the heat output is on low, the fan will also be on low, and when the heat is on high, so will the fan.
 When the furnace changes from low output to high or vice versa, this change is automated.
 The purpose of this two output function is to provide you with the following four benefits: